 More extreme cases of a door not locking could be down to issues with the locking mechanism itself, which a professional locksmith will be able to highlight.
 In such a scenario, replacing any worn parts could be a simple fix.

-If your door won’t lock, replacing it with a new lock could be the best course of action.
+If your existing lock is prone to problems like these, replacing it with a new lock could be the best course of action.
 To hire a Banham locksmith, visit our locksmith services page today.